historic photo of Percy Grainger conducting

 Thematic focus

-In recognition of Grainger’s continued importance in the wind-band community, sessions will be divided into a two-track system: track A will explore wind-band music, and track B will explore all other instrumental and vocal music.
-We encourage proposals that address various facets of Grainger’s music, including, but not limited to, the topics in the bulleted list:
+In recognition of Grainger’s continued importance in the wind-band community, sessions will be divided into a two-track system: track A will explore wind-band music, and track B will explore choral, instrumental and orchestral music, in addition to matters of pedagogy, folk music and ‘Free Music’.

 • Approaches to Performance: innovative approaches to interpreting Grainger’s music